wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 Dr. Ikeda said that **the best way to understand the mechanism of consciousness is by creating it.**

 > For example, in general, artificial intelligence is an intelligence that is artificially created to solve a problem that exists in the outside world.
-> What I think about AI is that it is an artifact to understand the intelligence that exists now, or one's own intelligence or mind, **by creating it.**
+> What I think about AI is that it's **an artificial thing that we create in order to understand the intelligence that exists today, or our own intelligence, or our minds.**
-> Creating it specifically means creating a model of neural circuitry that is as close as possible to the real brain, and by doing so, we can understand it.
+> Creating it specifically means creating a model of neural circuit that is as close as possible to the real brain, and by doing so, we can understand it.
-> Also, by tweaking the model corresponding to reality, or conducting virtual experiments on a large scale, I hope to understand the mind gradually.
+> Also, by tweaking the model corresponding to reality, or conducting virtual experiments on a large scale, I want to understand the mind gradually.

 &nbsp;